• Skip to primary navigation

 Peaches: You can use fresh peaches or nectarines but make sure they are super ripe and juicy.
 If you can’t find ripe peaches, we recommend canned peaches.
 So you can make this easy peach cobbler with cake mix recipe using either fresh ripe peaches or canned peaches (with all the juice in the can included).

 Cake Mix: You can use yellow cake mix, white cake mix or vanilla cake mix in this recipe.
 All work fine.
 You can even make this cobbler with a gluten-free cake mix if you are after a gluten-free diet.
-If you have your own homemade cake mix, just use it for this recipe.

 As for the amount of the cake mix, we use 425g Betty Crocker vanilla cake mix for our 9x13- inch (23x33 cm) baking pan.
 In the US, you can use a bag of 15.25oz cake mix.